AlexanderKononov/Supporting_scripts/README.md

-# File preparator
+# Toolbox for NGS data processing
-Here I store different templates and some parts of unfinished code.
+Here I store different templates and scripts to process WGS data and scripts to format files as input to other WGS analyzing tools.
-So, below I try to add some annotation to few useful scripts from this "project"

 *TransToTSV.py*